trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```

 ### Pressure Zeroring
-When pressure zeoring is going to be used then the pressure value$p_$ becomes zero and just vanishes.
-So the boundary particles do not have a influence on the pressure forces for particle$and the calculation for the$d_{ii}$-coefficient remians unchanged
+When Pressure Zeoring is going to be used, then the pressure value $p_j$ becomes zero and just vanishes.
+So the boundary particles do not have a influence on the pressure forces for particle$and the calculation for the $d_{ii}$ - coefficient remians unchanged

 ```math
 d_{ii} = -\Delta t^2 \sum_j \frac{m_j}{\rho_i^2} \nabla W_{ij}